 Erika's Picks for Best No-Annual-Fee Credit Cards

-Capital One VentureOne Rewards Credit Card - Best for dining and entertainment:
+Capital One VentureOne Rewards Credit Card - Best for beginner benefits:

-Capital One Savor Cash Rewards Credit Card - Best for flat-rate cashback:
+Capital One Savor Cash Rewards Credit Card - Best for gas and groceries:

 While the credit cards with the best perks also come with the highest fees, it's still possible to get a card that earns you rewards without having to pay out of pocket every year.